SaxoBank/redux-tale/README.md

 * More control over your side effects.
 For instance you can use take-latest to cancel an existing take operation in progress.
 You can use take to pause until a action is fired.
 These would be difficult to achieve with thunks.
 * It can keep your actions simple and boilerplate and move side-effects to a seperate file.
-* The middleware is just triggered by actions, meaning if you have a store multi-window, you can run the side-effects in a different window as it only relies on listening to pure actions.
+* The middleware is just triggered by actions, meaning if you have a store in multi-windows, you can run the side-effects in a different window as it only relies on listening to pure actions.

 # Gotchas